Grilled Cedar Plank Salmon

 Step 6

 Grill the salmon.
-When your grill has reached the correct temperature, place cedar planks on the grates and close lid.
+When your grill has reached the correct temperature, place cedar planks on the grill grates and close lid.
 Check the salmon for doneness after about 10 minutes.

 When it flakes easily with a fork, it’s done.
 You may need additional time depending on the thickness of your salmon and/or the heat of your grill.